s-aliza004/Compiler_Construction_Project/README.md

-📘 Compiler Design Project — First & Follow Set Generator This project implements a basic First and Follow Set Generator for context-free grammars, written in Python.
+📘 Compiler Construction Project — First & Follow Set Generator This project implements a basic First and Follow Set Generator for context-free grammars, written in Python.
 It is part of a compiler design coursework and demonstrates how to analyze a grammar to compute:

 FIRST sets – to identify possible starting terminals